mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_hw">Hot wallets</a>

+*Instead of using a hot wallet, you should consider setting up [transaction autosigning][07] on your offline machine.
+Autosigning makes it possible to transact directly from cold storage in a secure and convenient way.
+Autosigning is available for Linux-based systems and is tailored for use with Raspberry Pi and other single-board computers, for which LED support is provided.
+Old laptops with their network interfaces disabled also make acceptable signing devices.*

-Chances are you’ll want to use MMGen not only for cold storage but for day-to-day transactions too.
-For this you’ll need to place a portion of your funds in a “hot wallet” on your online computer.
-With a hot wallet you can use the command `mmgen-txdo` to quickly create, sign and send transactions in one operation.
+To use MMGen Wallet for not only cold storage but also day-to-day transacting, it’s possible to place a portion of your funds in a “hot wallet” on your online computer.
+You may then use the `mmgen-txdo` command to quickly create, sign and send transactions in one operation.

-*Note: prior to Version 0.11.0, MMGen implemented hot wallets using [key-address files][05], but these have now been obsoleted by [subwallets][06].
+*Note: prior to Version 0.11.0, MMGen Wallet implemented hot wallets using [key-address files][05], but these have now been obsoleted by [subwallets][06].
 Information on key-address files is archived [here][05] for the benefit of legacy installations only.*

-*Additional note: instead of using a hot wallet, you might consider setting up [transaction autosigning][07] on your offline machine.
-Autosigning makes it possible to transact directly from cold storage in a secure and convenient way.
-Autosigning is available for Linux-based systems only and works best with Raspberry Pi and similar devices, for which LED support is provided.*

 Setting up a hot wallet is easy.
 Using the [Subwallets][06] wiki page as your guide, generate a subwallet on your offline machine for use as a hot wallet.